elie222/meteor-ad-manager/README.md

 The admin template uses `bootstrap` classes for styling.
 This package doesn't bring any of its own CSS with it.

-The `adManagerAdmin` template gives you the ability to add or delete an advert.
-It also allows you to preview an advert and see how many times it has been clicked.
+## Analytics Integration

+If you use the `okgrow:analytics` package, each advert click will be tracked as an analytics event and include all the information relating to the advert (advert id, url and image url).